walmes/wzRfun/README.md

 [![Build Status](https://travis-ci.org/walmes/wzRfun.svg?branch=master)](https://travis-ci.org/walmes/wzRfun)
 Build status for the stable version (`master` branch)

-This package contains functions that were developed over time for analysis and representation of data in addition to other general-purpose tasks.
-The package name has a very obvious composition except for the fact that I prefer to think about Rfun as *R is fun* and not R *functions to R*.
+This package contains functions that were developed for analysis and representation of data in addition to other general-purpose tasks.
+The package name has a very obvious motivation except for the fact that I prefer to think about `Rfun` as *R is fun* and not *R functions*.

 ## Instalation